Sat, Sun, September 8, 9, 2018

 go to Links on this site.

 Highway I-5 to exit 230, route 20.
-Turn west and follow the road through Anacortes to the ferry (obeying the 30 mph speed limit!) – drive is a half hour from I-5.
-This takes about 1/2 hour from exit 230.
+Turn west and follow the road through Anacortes to the ferry (obeying the 30 mph speed limit!) – drive is a half hour from I-5, exit 230.

 Because of the cost of ferry tickets, I will purchase a bulk book of fares.
 If you wish, a month before the class you may send me a check for the ticket (price is about $30 as of this writing), half that of an individual ticket.
 I will mail you an e-ticket ticket for car and driver.
 Let me know if your car is under 14 ft, the rate is less.
-The tickets are round trip but you need 2 reservations.
+The tickets are round trip.

 Read the equipment suggestions under Watercolor Sketching.
 It is wise to be a compact as possible but you may want an easel for some of the work this weekend.
 If you have questions, be contact me by email or phone (360-376-5509)